yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 Click **Analytics**.

 #.
-In the Grade Distribution section, select a problem by using its URL.
+In the Score Distribution section, select a problem by using its unique identifier.

    A histogram of scores for that problem displays.